Gallery featuring images of the gorgeous Southern Elegance house by Luxe Homes & Design, flush with reclaimed wood and an intricate mixture of styles.

 From the floors below your feet, to the coffered ceiling beams above your head, this home utilizes reclaimed barn wood salvaged and refurbished before it could vanish.

 Blalock owns Plantation Reclaimed Inc., a labor of love that finds her rescuing antique wood as old as 200 years.
-The reclaimed barn wood flooring and master bedroom accent wall is from Plantation Reclaimed Inc. Plantation Reclaimed Inc. ships nationwide.
+The reclaimed barn wood flooring and primary bedroom accent wall is from Plantation Reclaimed Inc. Plantation Reclaimed Inc. ships nationwide.

-Blalock spared little with this home: reclaimed barn wood flooring spans both levels, while a striking accent wall in an upstairs bedroom, hand-hewed beams, and custom-made rolling barn doors leading into the master bedroom lends the home its considerable charm and distinctiveness.
+Blalock spared little with this home: reclaimed barn wood flooring spans both levels, while a striking accent wall in an upstairs bedroom, hand-hewed beams, and custom-made rolling barn doors leading into the primary bedroom lends the home its considerable charm and distinctiveness.

 The floors themselves are custom milled to exacting specifications; boards are hand crafted one plank at a time.